VegaDeftwing/OpGuidesHugoSrc/content/Phil/Freedoms/speech.md

 {{< /columns >}}

-There's also a question of where things go to far- at what point is speech a legitimate threat, and where is the line for actions that constitute harassment vs just being an asshole?
+There's also a question of where things go too far- at what point is speech a legitimate threat, and where is the line for actions that constitute harassment vs just being an asshole?
 Should freedom of speech only apply to the government, or should we compel large social media platforms like Facebook and Twitter, to allow the spread of misinformation and hate or not?

 ## Government Secrets Vs Whistle blowing